yiiext/comment-module/README.md

 //          'controllerFilters'=>array(),
             // you can set accessRules that will be added to the comment controller {@see CController::accessRules()}
 //          'controllerAccessRules'=>array(),
+            // you can extend comment class and use your extended one, set path alias here 'commentModelClass'=>'comment.models.Comment',
         ),
         // ...
     ),